History of Musical Film

 The Astaire-Rogers Formula

-Rogers filmed forgettable dramas, limiting her musical efforts to occasional stage projects.
+Rogers filmed forgettable dramas, limiting her musical efforts to a few now-forgotten stage projects.
 In interviews, she often downplayed the importance of Astaire in her career.
 When Rogers died, every newspaper and television newscast in the world carried pictures of her dancing with Astaire.
 But what else could anyone have expected?
 The image of Astaire and Rogers dancing their hearts out is one of the definitive cultural icons of the 20th Century, a reminder that a violent age also had a sense of music, fun, and sheer style that nothing could snuff out.